 I used a rotary tool, cutting mat and ruler to cut my leather down to shapes approximately 1.5” wide and 6” to 7” inches tall.
 If you don’t have a rotary, scissors will work too.
 Just be sure to mark the shape with a ruler on the backside first so you can get nice, straight lines.
 I was making 4 different leather bookmarks and on a couple of them I cut the bottoms at a diagonal.

 Step 2.
 Apply sticker.

-Since I made four different designs of DIY leather bookmarks, I had lots of room for creativity here.
+Since I made four different designs of leather bookmarks, I had lots of room for creativity here.
 I used different various stickers I had on hand to create my designs.
 For two of the bookmarks, I made my own stickers with contact paper (the mountains and cross).
-Plan out your own DIY leather bookmark designs while keeping in mind that the part you cover with sticker will be a lighter shade than the rest of the bookmark.
+Plan out your own leather bookmarks while keeping in mind that the part you cover with sticker will be a lighter shade than the rest of the bookmark.

 Step 3.
 Wax over stickers.

 Using a clean cloth you don’t mind ruining (or staining rag), gently wipe dark wax over the front of the bookmark…yep, right over those stickers.
 This will stain the leather that is exposed.
 One coat is fine, but if you find that you want it darker you can try two coats.